-3. Benefit and exploitation (threshold = 18 points) max. points 30 3.1 What is the benefit of the project for the target group(s) (e.g. users, customers, contracting authorities) and what are the impacts and effects (positive and negative) of the project in terms of sustainability (social, ecological, economic), in particular in terms of climate neutrality?
-12 3.2 What is the benefit of the project for the project participants (e.g. in terms of expanding R&D capacities, opening up new fields of business etc.)?
+3. Benefit and exploitation (threshold = 18 points) max. points 30 3.1 Which impact do the planned results of the exploratory project have on decision making for further RDI projects (strenghts/weaknesses, risk management, planned resources) and what are the impacts and effects (positive and negative) of the project in terms of sustainability (social, ecological, economic), in particular in terms of climate neutrality?
+18 3.2 What is the benefit of the project for the project participants (e.g. in terms of expanding R&D capacities, opening up new fields of business etc.)?
 How concrete, transparent and complete are the exploitation strategy and the exploitation potential ?
-18
+12